Isoniazid: Tuberculosis

-Isoniazid can be used alone or in combination with Rifampin for treatment of latent tuberculosis, or as part of a four-drug regimen for treatment of active tuberculosis.
+Isoniazid can be used alone or in combination with Rifampin for treatment of latent tuberculosis, or as part of a four-drug regimen..
 The drug regimen typically requires daily or weekly oral administration for a period of three to nine months, often under Directly Observed Therapy (DOT) supervision.

 Non-tuberculous mycobacteria

+Isoniazid may also be used off-label to treat nontuberculous mycobacterial pulmonary disease..
 Isoniazid was widely used in the treatment of Mycobacterium avium complex as part of a regimen including rifampicin and ethambutol.
 Evidence suggests that isoniazid prevents mycolic acid synthesis in M. avium complex as in M. tuberculosis and although this is not bactericidal to M. avium complex, it greatly potentiates the effect of rifampicin.
-The introduction of macrolides led to this use greatly decreasing.
-However, since rifampicin is broadly underdosed in M. avium complex treatment, this effect may be worth re-investigating.

 Special populations

 It is recommended that women with active tuberculosis who are pregnant or breastfeeding take isoniazid.
 Preventive therapy should be delayed until after giving birth.
 Nursing mothers excrete a relatively low and non-toxic concentration of INH in breast milk, and their babies are at low risk for side effects.
 Both pregnant women and infants being breastfed by mothers taking INH should take vitamin B6 in its pyridoxine form to minimize the risk of peripheral nerve damage.
 Vitamin B6 is used to prevent isoniazid-induced B6 deficiency and neuropathy in people with a risk factor, such as pregnancy, lactation, HIV infection, alcoholism, diabetes, kidney failure, or malnutrition.

 People with liver dysfunction are at a higher risk for hepatitis caused by INH, and may need a lower dose.
 Levels of liver enzymes in the bloodstream should be frequently checked in daily alcohol drinkers, pregnant women, IV drug users, people over 35, and those who have chronic liver disease, severe kidney dysfunction, peripheral neuropathy, or HIV infection since they are more likely to develop hepatitis from INH.